|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General

 Public water supplies remain a critical factor in improving the health and well-being of urban populations and are instrumental to reducing illness and mortality rates.
 Every civilization has had public water supplies, which encompass a wide range of activities including individual consumers gathering water from a nearby lake, river, spring or well, deliveries of water to consumers by a public or private entity, and distribution of water through artificial channels such as aqueducts, canals, or pipelines.

 The major reference for the history of American water-works is the four-volume Manual of American Water-works edited by Moses Nelson Baker and published by Engineering News between 1888 and 1897.
 This invaluable work expanded on earlier work by John James Robertson Croes and contains an enormous amount of information about individual water-works systems that Baker, Croes, and others had collected.
 The final 1897 volume was nearly 700 pages long and excluded a lot of historical material that had been included in earlier volumes.
 Although the list of systems is extensive, it is not exhaustive as it depended on written responses from managers of individual systems.
-In addition, these compilations include several errors that had found their way into earlier volumes.
+In addition, these compilations include several errors carried over from earlier reports.
 Later historians have accepted Baker's work uncritically, resulting in an incomplete history of American water works.

 |Waterworks built by:||Baker 1891||Pierce 2020|

 In 1925, Baker recognized another early system in Schaefferstown, Pennsylvania, which had been "discovered" by journalist Julius Frederich Sachse in 1896.
-Baker chose not to update the table as the numbers had "been before the public for many years and the change is so slight ... it has not seemed worth while to remake the table," but other writers have added this 1744 system and the resulting numbers have otherwise been unchanged and unchallenged until the immediate study.
+Baker chose not to update the table as the numbers had "been before the public for many years and the change is so slight ... it has not seemed worth while to remake the table," but other writers have added this 1744 system and the resulting numbers have remained unchanged and unchallenged.

 This history will be of value to historians of business, technology, urban history, public health, law, finance, economics and others, and will be especially valuable for local historians to research and write their own water-works histories.